MohawkTSDB/mohawk/alerts/README.md

 ## Alerting rules

-Alerting rules in Mohawk servers send alerts to an Alertbuffer for processing.
+Alerting rules in Mohawk servers send alerts to an Alertbuffer if a metric value is outsde valid range.

 ## Configuring Alerts

 Alerting Configuration is done using the config.yaml file.
-Using the alerts key, we set a list of alerts, each alert has a unique name, and the alerts type.
+Using the alerts key, we set a list of alerts, each alert has a unique name, metric id and a valid range for that metric.
+If a metric value change from being valid to not valid or from not valid to valid, an error status change is triggered and sent to allert buffer.

 For example: